Policies & Prospectus

 Artists of all levels of ability are welcome at ARA

-and you can choose from short-term and part-time programs, workshops, trips and events, and summer sessions, as well as the full-time diploma program.
+Students can choose from short-term and part-time programs, workshops, trips and events, and summer sessions, as well as the full-time diploma program.
 Timetables can be structured to allow you to work or attend college/university during the day, while studying at the Academy on weekends and weekday evenings.

 Take the first step toward achieving your artistic goals.
 Sign up to our regular mailing list or enroll to the workshop of your choice, or by contacting us.